ash020202/batch-sys-assignment/README.md

 ## JavaScript
 - Used JavaScript to dynamically populate sections of the page.
-- Added event listeners for features such as the dark mode toggle and smooth scrolling.
+- Added event listeners for features such as the dark mode toggle and also used to toggle mobile nav.

 ## Future Enhancements
 I did not have enough time to make the entire website fully dynamic.
 However, I plan to continue working on this project and complete the dynamic content integration.